 The delineations are commonly understood: Science encourages logic, analysis, and problem-solving.
 Arts encourage intuition, divergence, and practice, practice, practice.
 On many college campuses, the “engineers” and “artists” barely cross paths.
 But when did this come to be?
 Art historian and Dean of Weinberg College of Arts and Sciences Adrian Randolph points at dual fears of art and engineering, from the inventions of Leonardo da Vinci to the Brunelleschi Dome in Florence, arguing that the domains of art and science in contemporary American education have become far too separate—to the detriment of both.
 Join Randolph as he explains why it is essential for universities to dismantle barriers between the arts and sciences if they are to build leaders capable of solving the complex problems ahead.

-I’d say I’ve been waiting for the Festival to choose a more artistic theme, but I didn’t think they would get much closer than “Style” (2016) or “Brains & Beauty (2002).
+I’d say I’ve been waiting for the Chicago Humanities Festival to choose a more artistic theme, but I didn’t think they would get much closer than “Style” (2016) or “Brains & Beauty (2002).
 So I’m extra-excited that it’s gone graphic!